Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

   </section>
 ```

-Inside of the container we want to create a div for the modal which will have a header and body inside of it (this will all make sense with the end result):
+Inside of the container we want to create a div for the modal which will have a header and body inside of it:

 ```html
   <div class="modal">